Post-Doctoral Training Grant In Cancer Survivorship

 Admission criteria and procedures for the Wake Forest University (WFU) Graduate School may be found at: http://graduate.wfu.edu.
 Please be advised that acceptance into the Cancer Prevention & Control Research Training Program does not automatically admit you to the Clinical and Translational Sciences Program or any other graduate program at Wake Forest University.
 All post-doctoral fellows are required to apply for admittance to graduate programs in which they are interested.
 Further information about the M.S. and the certificate of the Clinical and Translational Sciences Program is provided at: https://www.phs.wakehealth.edu/public/cptsLearn.cfm.

 Trainees may also elect to take individual graduate-level courses to assist them in their training experience.
-The WFU Graduate School offers a wide range of programs and coursework in the biomedical and arts and sciences.
+The WFU Graduate School offers a wide range of programs and coursework in the biomedical sciences and the arts and sciences.
 Further information on the graduate programs available at Wake Forest University can be found at: http://graduate.wfu.edu/admissions/programs.html.